Home –> AgileDialogs User Guide

 Data Grid: This question type shows a list of items in a table for selecting one of them:

 …or just show the list for information purposes:

-XRM Search control: XRM Search control allows to perform a XRM FetchXML search in AgileDialogs page and set the data retrieved to page controls.
+Search control: Search control allows to perform a XRM FetchXML, JSON and REST search in AgileDialogs page and set the data retrieved to page controls.

 Variable Control: Variable control allows to create process context variables.

 Custom Control: This type of question is for adding your own controls, using AgileDialogs extension mechanisms

 When the dialog designer configures the dialog to allow including comments, this notes box becomes available for adding comments throughout the dialog.
 This is very common in Call Centers: